cameronmcnz/Java-Mission-Control-Tutorial/_posts/2020-12-20-introduction_Java_Flight_Recorder.md

 ### Flight Recorder Performance Analysis

 As I said, less than 1% typically,  impact on performance.
 It's very flexible in terms of how you can use it.
-You can use it from Michigan and control.
+You can use it from Mission and control.
 You can set things on the command line.
 You can use J command if you don't want to use mission control, or if you want to do it through a command line.

 Yeah.
 It's another nice feature about this is if you're using an application that's been provided to you by an ISV, then you can say, okay, something's maybe not working in quite the way I want it to in performance, you can use flight recorder, mission control.
 You can dump. , recording of how your application's working on your machine and what it's doing.